AlexanderLapygin/ca-react-rest-api-starter/README.md

     </a>
 </div>

-## Client-app-starter on the Clean Architecture
+## Client application starter on the Clean Architecture

 It is the client part of the [Fullstack counter-app starter on React in TypeScript that follows Clean Architecture principles](https://github.com/softspiders/clean-architecture-counter-starters/tree/clean-architecture-counter-react-hooks-fullstack-jest-ts-starter).